-On the basis of the above and according to the information and explanations given to us, on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+- (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Accordingly, clause 3(xvi)(c) of the Order is not applicable. - (d) The Company is not part of any group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016 as amended).
+Accordingly, the requirements of clause 3(xvi)(d) are not applicable. - (xvii) The Company has incurred cash losses of Rs Nil in the current financial year and Rs.
+19.24 lakhs in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
+Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date. - (xx) The requirements as stipulated by the provisions of Section 135 are not applicable to the Company.
+Accordingly, clauses 3(xx)(a) and 3(xx)(b) of the Order are not applicable.